SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 ## Addendum 2021-Mar-18: Some details on the thromboses found

 <img src="{{ site.baseurl }}/images/2021-03-17-azox-vaccine-thrombo-science.jpg" width="400" height="405" alt="Science: some unnerving details about the thromboses found" title="Science: some unnerving details about the thromboses found" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-[Gary Cornell](https://garycornell.com/) wrote to ask if we'd seen the news report in _Science_ on the particular thromboses observed <sup id="fn16a">[[16]](#fn16)</sup>, and why that made the authorities want tosuspend use of the AZ/OX vaccine.
-Well, no we hadn't, but that's one of the things friends &amp; colleagues are for.
+[Gary Cornell](https://garycornell.com/) emailed to ask if we'd seen the news report in _Science_ on the particular thromboses observed <sup id="fn16a">[[16]](#fn16)</sup>, and why that made the authorities want to suspend use of the AZ/OX vaccine.

+Well, no we hadn't.
+But that's one of the things friends &amp; colleagues are for.

-Remember above where I said one of the possibilities might be that the regulatory authorities know something we don't?
-I didn't have a particularly high Bayesian prior on that, but I'm updating now to raise the probability on that a bit:
+Remember above where we said one of the possibilities might be that the regulatory authorities know something we don't?
+We didn't have a particularly high Bayesian prior on that, but we're updating now to raise the posterior probability on that a bit:

-- It seems that although the _rate_ of thromboembolisms are not particularly scary as we showed here, the _types_ of thromboembolisms are pretty scary.
-Ok, fair enough: that's only something you can know with access to detailed medical records, not the top-line numbers that we analyzed here.
+- It seems that although the _rate_ of thromboembolisms are not particularly scary (as we showed here), the _types_ of thromboembolisms _are_ pretty scary.
+Ok, fair enough: that's only something one could know with access to detailed medical records, not the top-line numbers that we analyzed here.
-- They're analyzing 13 patients in particular (out of the 37 total VTEs), in 5 separate countries.
-That's a low level of incidence, so the type had better be prettty scary.
+- They're analyzing 13 patients in particular (out of the 37 total VTEs?), in 5 separate countries.
+That's a very low level of incidence, so the type had better be really scary.
 - They start with immune thrombocytopenia (ITP), which lowers platelet levels and increases clotting.
-But then it led to cerebral sinus vein thrombosis (CSVT, above), which is a bit unusual &mdash; usually it would go to the lungs, not the brain.
+But then it led to cerebral sinus vein thrombosis (CSVT, above), which is a bit unusual &mdash; usually it would throw a clot to the lungs (PE), not the brain.
   This clot blocks the vein that drains the brain, the heart keeps pumping blood in while none drains, and what you think happens next is what happens next.
-This is quite rare as clotting problems go, and to see 7 at one time is disturbing.
+This is sort of rare as clotting problems go, and to see 7 at one time in a vaccine-related setting is disturbing.
 That's what caused the Paul Ehrlich Institute to raise the alarm.
 - Also, the CSVT's developed in younger people: they face acute danger from CSVT, but would have faced less danger with COVID-19 due to their youth.
 So that's an imbalance of risk that would be unacceptable if a link were to be proven.